 Clark Williams-Derry: Biography

-Clark Williams-Derry is the director of energy finance for Sightline Institute, a multi-issue sustainability think-tank based in Seattle.
-His research focuses on US and global and energy markets, particularly issues affecting the Western United States.
+Clark Williams-Derry, senior fellow, focuses his research and analysis on US and global and energy markets, particularly issues affecting the Western United States.
 Williams-Derry’s recent research has covered the financial and fiscal implications of “self-bonding” for coal mine reclamation; the financial viability of West Coast coal export projects; Pacific Rim coal market dynamics; greenhouse gas accounting for coal export projects; issues emerging from coal industry bankruptcies; and the interactions between federal coal leasing policy and coal exports.

 Before joining Sightline, Williams-Derry investigated federal farm and wetlands policy as a senior analyst at Environmental Working Group (EWG), where he oversaw the development of EWG’s nationally-acclaimed farm subsidy database.
 He was the first webmaster for Grist Magazine.
 He started his career at the national researcher, legislative analyst, and media relations specialist for the National Audubon Society in Washington, DC.
 He graduated summa cum laude from Yale University in 1989 with a joint degree in mathematics and philosophy.
 A resident of Seattle, Williams-Derry spends his “spare” time with his wife Amy and their two daughters.